SZD-51 Junior: Development

 A total of 261 aircraft were built.
 The type was proposed for licence production in Brazil, but in the event only a single SZD-51-1 was built there.

 The simplified SZD-51-2 was a runner up in the IGC World Class design contest.

 Description

 The SZD-51-1 "Junior" is a single-seat glider of fiberglass construction.
 Only the rudder is fabric covered.
 The fuselage has an internal tubular steel frame, a fixed main wheel and a tail wheel.
 The aircraft has a two-piece wing with a spar.
 Schempp-Hirth type airbrakes are fitted only on the top surface of the wing.
 Rudder pedals are adjustable.
 The control for the rudder is via cables but all other control surfaces are operated by rods.
 The Junior is characterized by good slow-flight characteristics and is very forgiving in flight.
 It is designed for early solo and club flying, but is certified for aerobatics and can be equipped for high-altitude flight and cloud flying.

 Operational Service

 As of 2014 this glider is currently in use with 3 Wing AAFC of Australian Air Force Cadets.

+As of 2024, Southern Cross Gliding Club in Camden, NSW also has a Junior operating.